 Why do some bunnies have ears that point straight up and other rabbits have ears that flop over?
 I was recently asked the following question:

 Why does one of my bunnies' ears stay fallen over?
 None of his brothers have ears like that.
 He's a Netherland mixed with a Flemish giant and he is the only rabbit I have with one ear that will not stay up.

-It is difficult to answer this question with complete confidence simply because we do not truly know the breeding of the rabbits in question.
+It is difficult to answer this question with complete confidence because we do not know the true breeding of the rabbits in question.
 If the rabbits have been bred in a home environment or purchased from a pet store for breeding, it is highly likely that you do not have pure Flemish Giant or pure Netherland rabbit genes in the mix.
 What does that mean?
 It could mean that some "lop" genes have snuck into the gene pool somewhere and expressed themselves in this one little rabbit.